-The Johnson plan providing Extended Health Care and Travel insurance is available to all individuals (and their spouses) who are members of the UBC Emeritus College or who, as UBC emeriti, are eligible for membership in the UBC Emeritus College.
-As of mid-2018, more than 300 UBC emeriti and their spouses had this Johnson insurance.
+The Johnson plan providing Extended Health Care and Travel insurance is available to retired UBC faculty and staff (and their spouses), as well as to UBC employees working past age 71.
+As of mid-2021, more than 300 UBC emeriti and their spouses had this Johnson insurance.

 Individuals who are currently enrolled in a group extended health care plan (either the UBC/Sun Life plan or one comparable to it) or apply with 60 days of losing group extended health care coverage can enrol in the Johnson plan without providing evidence of insurability.
-Those who apply outside of this eligibility period will need to fill out a medical questionnaire and may be denied coverage
+Those who apply outside of this eligibility period will need to fill out a medical questionnaire and may be denied coverage.

 The main strengths of the extended health coverage of this plan are the absence of an annual deductible, broader coverage than the UBC/Sun Life plan for paramedical expenses (such as physiotherapists and psychologists), and the partial coverage for eye glasses and hearing aids.
 There is a \$200,000 lifetime maximum per insured person for in-province extended health care expenses.
-There is a separate maximum for eligible emergency travel expenses of \$5,000,000 per insured individual per trip.
+There is a separate maximum for eligible emergency medical travel insurance benefits of \$5,000,000 per insured individual, per policy year.

 The most significant limitation of this EHC insurance is that there is a limit on the reimbursement for prescription drugs of either \$2,000 per household per calendar year (Plan A) or \$4,000 per household per calendar year (Plan B).
 (Note: For individuals who also have the UBC/Sun Life insurance, Plan A is likely to be more cost effective than Plan B, since the UBC/Sun Life plan is the first payer for prescription drugs.
-The Johnson plan would only provide reimbursement for drug costs that have not been reimbursed by the UBC/Sun Life plan.)
+The Johnson plan would only provide reimbursement for eligible drug costs that have not been reimbursed by the UBC/Sun Life plan.)